CircuitData/CircuitData-Language/Products.md

 * holes
   * Potential attributes:
     * number_of_holes ( type is "integer".
 Describes the number of holes in the process )
-    * type ( type is "string".
+    * hole_type ( type is "string".
 Describes the type of hole.
 Choices are "through", "blind", "buried", "back_drill", "via")
     * plated ( type is "boolean".
 True to indicate plated holes )
     * finished_size ( type is "number".
 The finished size of the holes in micrometers )
     * tool_size ( type is "number".
 The size of the tool to be used in micrometers )